Keksuccino/docs_fancymenu/docs/elements.md

     *   **Uniforms:** Exposes FancyMenu and input uniforms.
 See the [GLSL Shader API](https://docs.fancymenu.net/en/glsl-shader-api) page for details.

 ## Slideshow
 Displays a sequence of images.
-The configuration for the slideshow (images, timing, transitions) is done in a separate `.properties` file located in the `/config/fancymenu/assets/slideshows/` directory.
+Its images and `properties.txt` configuration file live in the slideshow's own subdirectory under `/config/fancymenu/slideshows/`.

 *   **Use Cases:**
     *   A rotating gallery of in-game screenshots.